-Fresenius Group's total expense under defined contribution plans for 2012 was €84 million (2011: €63 million).
-Of this amount, €45 million related to contributions by the Fresenius Group to the Rheinische Zusatzversorgungskasse (a supplementary pension fund) and to other public supplementary pension funds for employees of Fresenius Helios.
-Further €30 million related to contributions to the North American savings plan, which employees of FMCH can join.
+Fresenius Group's total expense under defined contribution plans for 2012 was $\in$ 84 million (2011: $\in$ 63 million).
+Of this amount, $\in$ 45 million related to contributions by the Fresenius Group to the Rheinische Zusatzversorgungskasse (a supplementary pension fund) and to other public supplementary pension funds for employees of Fresenius Helios.
+Further $\in$ 30 million related to contributions to the North American savings plan, which employees of FMCH can join.

 Following applicable collective bargaining agreements, the Fresenius Group pays contributions for a given number of employees of Fresenius Helios to the Rheinische Zusatzversorgungskasse (a supplementary pension fund) and to other public supplementary pension funds (together referred to as ZVK ÖD) to complement statutory retirement pensions.
 Given that employees from multiple participating entities are insured by these ZVK ÖDs, these plans are Multi-Employer plans.
-Employees are entitled to the benefits defined in the statutes regardless of the contributed amounts.